Yves33/WxGPX2/README.md

 ```

 - The global objects may not be available if you try to import a script file.
-For script files that define usefull functions ("libxxx.py"), you can gain access to functions using sh.run("libxxx.py").
+For script files that define useful functions ("libxxx.py"), you can gain access to functions using sh.run("libxxx.py").

-- Whenever you alter the data through shell or script, you must informa other panles and plugins.
+- Whenever you alter the data through shell or script, you must inform other panels and plugins.
 This can be done with the following commands:

 ```python
 ## minimal version